ppy/osu-wiki/news/2018-11-01-beatmap-spotlights-summer-2018.md

 ## Changes to the Spotlights Project

-You may have noticed that the regular Monthly Beatmap Spotlights slowed down a bit and then outright stop a few months ago.
+You may have noticed that the regular Monthly Beatmap Spotlights slowed down a bit and then outright stopped a few months ago.
 After some internal discussion, we've decided to revamp the project to follow a seasonal release schedule going forward - and thus the Seasonal Spotlights are born!

 + **Spring Spotlights**: Showcases maps ranked from March 1st to May 31st, and released on June 30th
 + **Summer Spotlights**: Showcases maps ranked from June 1st to August 31st, and released on September 30th
 + **Fall Spotlights**: Showcases maps ranked from September 1st to November 30th, and released on December 31st
 + **Winter Spotlights**: Showcases maps ranked from December 1st to February 28th or 29th, and released on March 31st.

-The astute among us will note that it is indeed, November, and not September - the delay in releasing the Summer Spotlights is a one-time affair and the others will all be proceeding following the schedule listed above.
+The astute among us will note that it is indeed November, and not September at the moment - the delay in releasing the Summer Spotlights is a one-time affair and the others will all be proceeding following the schedule listed above.

 **The Spotlights team is also looking for new members!** If you've ever been interested in helping pick out the best of the best beatmaps from a given seasonal cycle and think you've got what it takes to contribute, we want to hear from you!
 Check out the application [here](https://goo.gl/XdNvXo)!